cloudacademy/ca-code-server/README.md

 # ca-code-server

-Builds a vanilla code-server image with the exceptoin of setting the app name fields to `cloud-academy-labs`
+Builds a vanilla code-server image with the exceptoin of setting the app name fields to `ca-code-labs`

 ## Built-In Proxy